Git Branching

 To delete remote branch

-$ git push origin -d <name of the branch to delete>
+$ git push origin -d <name of the branch to delete>Merging two branches:

 $ git checkout main # first switch to the main/master (production) branch